Practice Real Estate Group helps Dentist Successfully Navigate Non-Compete

 The last step in producing these competition reports is hand-verifying any possible competitors in a search area.
 This allows Dr. E – and every client – to be confident that when they choose a location, they’re almost guaranteed to make money.

 As the maps came back, her PRG agent began to verify and realized that much of the areas surrounding Ft.
 Worth were “green” – meaning they did not have the existing populations to support a new dentist yet.
-This is where PRG’s agent expertise really mattered.
+This is where PRG’s agent expertise mattered.
 Instead of relying on assumptions like, “It’s a growing area, Dr. E will get there first and do great” – her agent relied on data.
 And the demographic data just did not present strong dentist-to-population ratios.

-3) Our Approach
+Approach

 Instead of just finding a space and moving on, PRG waited ran updated analyses, and looked outside of the initial search area.
 Finally, an opportunity did surface – the demographics in one small, but growing, town would support a dentist and there was not a lot of competition.
 PRG zoomed in on this area and began combing through property reports to find a space.